 The Commission's aim is to ensure consistent and fair treatment of all employees.
-With this in mind, the purpose of the policy is to agree set standards of conduct, attendance and job performance and to help and encourage all employees to achieve and maintain these standards.
+With this in mind, the purpose of the policy is to agree set standards of conduct; to support and encourage all employees to achieve and maintain these standards.